SAEMC/Commit-Automator/README.md

 # Commit Automator

-This is a Commit Automator checks number of commits needed, and then commits & pushes it into your Github automatically.
+This is a Commit Automator which checks number of commits needed, and then commits & pushes it into your Github automatically.
 Also this displays how your art will look in the GitHub contribution count.

 ---